Small Unmanned Aerial Systems (sUAS) Program

 Project Partners:

 Current U.S. Department of Agriculture-Natural Resource Conservation Service (USDA-NRCS) drone policy is based upon rules and regulations from USDA, Federal Aviation Administration (FAA), General Services Administration (GSA) and Congress.
 While USDA-NRCS is not permitted to own or operate UAV technology, it can partner with outside entities, like soil and water conservation districts, to operate drones on their behalf and in support of Farm Bill programs.
-VACD, functioning as the owner and operator of the UAV, annually enters into agreement with NRCS regarding the scope and scale of UAV activities in exchange for NRCS providing staff funding support, office storage space, and conservation project proposals.
+VACD functions as the owner and operator of the UAVs.
+The program enters into an annual agreement with NRCS regarding the scope and scale of UAV activities in exchange for NRCS providing staff funding support, office storage space, and conservation project proposals.
 This VACD-NRCS program partnership is unique within USDA-NRCS and has received national recognition for its innovation.

 Conservation Innovation Grant (CIG):

-The Conservation Innovation Grant will allow VACD and the USDA-NRCS partnership to expand upon its initial UAV Pilot Program with the addition of the enterprise UAV, enabling the partnership to better target and address resource concerns throughout the State of Vermont.
+The CIG has allowed VACD and the USDA-NRCS partnership to expand upon its initial UAV program with the addition of the enterprise UAV, enabling the partnership to better target and address resource concerns throughout Vermont.

 - Determine the value of UAV technology in all phases of the conservation planning process, including assessment, design, and monitoring.